 This idea is only promoted by those dimwits who don't understand how relational databases work.
 They deliberately design their software without any regard to the needs of the database which they regard as nothing more than an "implementation detail".
 They get somebody with brain cells to design their database but guess what?
 There is now a mismatch between the software design and the database design.
 How do these dimwits solve that problem?
 By generating an additional piece of software to perform the mapping between to the two designs.
 How does an intelligent person solve the problem?
 Following the old maxim Prevention is better than Cure it is better to eliminate the problem than to cover up its effects.
 That is why I always start with the database design, then build my business/domain layer objects around this design with one class for each database table.
 Result - no mismatch, so no need for additional software to deal with a mismatch.
 I have automated the method by which changes in the database structure can be conveyed to the software, so it is easy to keep the two structures in sync.

-When designing a database application there are two parts - a logical database design and a list of use cases.
+When designing a database application for a new business domain here are two basic parts - the database and a list of use cases which manipulate the data in that database.
 Each use case is responsible for performing one or more of the CRUD operations on one or more tables.
 The list of operations is therefore fixed whereas the design of the database is totally flexible.
 This means that the design of the database is far more important and comes before the design of the software which can be considered as being nothing more than "an implementation detail".
 This can be summed in in the following quote:

 Smart data structures and dumb code works a lot better than the other way around.